-Component 2 accounts for the other 40% qualification.
-In this component students pursue a theme set by the exam board.
-This component provides students with the opportunity to respond to a given starting point and work towards an outcome which demonstrates skills and the ability to communicate visual meaning.
+Component 2 accounts for the other 40% of the final grade.
+In this Component students respond to a theme set by the exam board.
+This

+Component offers students the opportunity to respond to a given starting point andwork towards an outcome which demonstrates the skills and ability to communicate visual meaning.
 The outcome is completed under time restricted conditions.
+Students begin the Component in January of Year 13 and finish in April (dates vary depending on the date for external moderation set by the exam board).